Understanding the Difference

 1. You Only Need Transactional Emails (No Sequences)

 If your use case is purely transactional—password resets, order confirmations, notifications—and you don't need automated sequences, Resend is purpose-built for this.
-It's fast, reliable, and focused.
+Check our transactional templates to see what we offer.

 2. You Need Granular Transactional Analytics